-One person who decided not to wait for agreement to be reached is Ruth Baldasera.
+One person from the UK who decided not to wait for an agreement to be reached is Ruth Baldasera.
 Speaking to Age in Spain just after her Spanish language class, Ruth is proof that you can take your driving test – and pass it with flying colours – without being fluent in the language.

 Ruth and her husband moved to Spain in August 2021, so she was allowed to drive for six months on her UK licence.
 She immediately applied for her TIE – necessary if you want to enrol in a driving school – and waited two months to get it.
 Christmas and New Year then intervened and cost another month.
 The six-month window for applying had effectively been reduced to three.

 “I had followed discussion on Facebook groups and decided that since no agreement had been reached to allow a simple exchange of licences, I would take the Spanish test.
 I didn’t want to run the risk of not being able to get around by car.
 I didn’t want to arrive in a new country and not be in control of my own destiny!
 I also thought that taking the lessons would make me a better driver and I’d know how to drive correctly on Spanish roads.”

 So, what is involved?
 The first step is to enrol with a driving school.
 Each school provides a book which can differ from school to school as they are produced by different publishers.

 A sort of Spanish Highway Code?
 Ruth thinks it’s more than that.
 You can also get access to their online portal with hundreds of practice exams.